Flexible Estimation of the Heterogeneous Non-Parametric Component in a Relative Survival Cure Model: Assessing survival trajectories of colon cancer patients

 Table \ref{param_est} shows the parameter estimates of the three models considered, along with the estimated standard errors and the p-values of the Wald test for the significance of the estimated parameters.
 The models all agree on the non-significance of the regression parameter associated with the covariate \textit{period of diagnosis} in the shape parameter $\beta$.
-Similarly, they unanimously confirm the significance of all other regression parameters in both the scale $\lambda$ and shape $\beta$ parameters.
-The models do not show significant differences in the estimated values of the parameters for the Net Survival of fatal cases.
-Instead, their primary distinction lies in the estimated asymptote of the Net Survival function, i.e., the cure fraction.
-This difference is evident in Figure \ref{GLM_vs_GAM_vs_NN}, where the curves within the same graph exhibit similar shapes but vary in their vertical positioning, reflecting differences in their estimated cure fractions.
+Similarly, they all confirm the significance of all other regression parameters in both the scale $\lambda$ and shape $\beta$ parameters.
+The models do not show significant differences in the estimated values of the parameters for the NS of fatal cases.
+Instead, their primary distinction lies in the estimated asymptote of the NS function, i.e., the cure fraction.